-King of Prussia is a decidedly white-collar town, with fully 88.06% of the workforce employed in white-collar jobs, well above the national average.
+King of Prussia is a decidedly white-collar town, with fully 89.40% of the workforce employed in white-collar jobs, well above the national average.
 Overall, King of Prussia is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in King of Prussia who work in sales jobs (13.81%), management occupations (13.03%), and computer science and math (11.69%).
+There are especially a lot of people living in King of Prussia who work in computer science and math (14.09%), office and administrative support (11.80%), and management occupations (11.72%).

 Also of interest is that King of Prussia has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in King of Prussia in 2010 was $42,802, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $171,208 for a family of four.
-However, King of Prussia contains both very wealthy and poor people as well.
+The per capita income in King of Prussia in 2018 was $48,386, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $193,544 for a family of four.

 The most common language spoken in King of Prussia is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.